 Understanding the anatomy of the femoral muscles is incredibly important for clinicians to determine a diagnosis for their patients.
 Muscle pain and weakness can also be signals of a nerve or vessel injury.

 Damage to the femoral nerve causes paralysis of the quadriceps, so there are significant deficits in the flexion of the hip and extension of the leg.
 In cases of obturator nerve damage the patient will present with weakness in adduction and a lateral swinging of the limb during walking there is a lack of opposition to the abductors.
-When the sciatic nerve is damaged, the extension of the hip and flexion of the knee are impaired, along with several deficits in the foot and ankle.
+When the sciatic nerve is damaged, the extension of the hip and flexion of the knee is impaired, along with several deficits in the foot and ankle.
 This type of injury can easily be recognized by clinicians because the patient will increase the flexion of the hip to lift the dropped foot off of the ground.

 |||Jeno SH,Schindler GS, Anatomy, Bony Pelvis and Lower Limb, Thigh Adductor Magnus Muscles null.
 2018 Jan [PubMed PMID: 30521263]|